powercodeacademy/phrg-graphql-queries/README.md

 ### Questions

-1. What is the maximum height of Nidoqueen (m)?
+1. What is the height of Nidoqueen?
-1. What are the weaknesses of MaChop?
+1. What are the weaknesses of Machop?
-1. What is Ditto's special attack, and how much damage does it do?
+1. What is Ditto's special attack stat?
-1. What is the official classification of Snorlax?
+1. What is the official classification of Snorlax? (egg group is fine)
-1. What is Dragonite resitant to?
+1. What is Dragonite resitant to? (bonus points for double resistance as well!)
-1. What is the flee rate of Pidgeot?
+1. What is the catch rate of Pidgeot?
-1. What is Pikachu's minimum wieght (kg) AFTER they evolve?
+1. What is Pikachu's weight AFTER they evolve?
-1. What is Pikachu's most damaging fast attack?
+1. What is Pikachu's hidden ability?
 1. Where can an image of Jigglepuff be found?